maxthraxx/WFGY/OS/README.md

 - **Personalized tutoring** — adaptive, memory-aware, and logically self-correcting
 - **Brandable logic tools** — create your own TXT app with your name on the file

 > The `.txt` file is your logic canvas.
-> A single file.
+A single file.
 A full OS.
 Infinite potential.
 >
 > Coming soon: a TXT-based app store, creator hub, and community spotlight — everything starts from a single file.
+> **And in August, more powerful apps — all fully open-source — are on the way.**

 ---